 Here is an example for filled out template metadata and how it helps in Swate's template search.

-Your template is ready for upload 🎉 Recommended best practices Known pitfalls with Swate Templates
+Your template is ready for upload 🎉 Known pitfalls with Swate Templates

 DataPLANT Support